 Perhaps the main difference from what we've done in the past is opening things up to other industries.
 There's innovation happening across the board, and we want to hear about it from all industries.
 But with that said, we also know that the tech industry is often on the forefront of innovation, so don't shy away from Big Tech just for variety—industry will not be a consideration in judging, but rather than actual work itself.

-All entries will be looked over by ALM's editorial staff, including myself and others associated with Law.com, Corporate Counsel, The American Lawyer, and others where relevant.
+All entries will be looked over by ALM's editorial staff.
 From there, we'll determine finalists that will go to an outside panel of judges, including senior in-house counsel, law firm partners and executives, legal educators, jurists and others.
 We'll make sure that like aren't evaluating like; if you're a law firm, for instance, you won't be judged by someone at a competing firm.

 Above all else, we're looking for uniqueness: What's new and exciting about the work that you're doing?
 For instance, it's great that the deal you worked on was a nine-figure M&A transaction.
 But how did that deal come about?
 Was there a new workflow that you had to put into place?
 Did you draw in different business units to work together in a new way?
 Was there a piece of technology that brought everything together to make things smoother?
 And it's important to note: This isn't a "best use of technology" awards, but rather "most innovative," which can have a number of different definitions.